William C. Banks

 Logan Perel serves as Intelligence Counsel for the Office of the General Counsel at the U.S. Department of Homeland Security.
 In this capacity, Mr. Perel provides legal advice and counsel regarding the management and operations of the Department's Intelligence Enterprise.
 Mr. Perel also provides dedicated legal support to the Department's Security, Counterintelligence, and Information Safeguarding programs.
 Mr. Perel previously served as Assistant Counsel to the Inspector General at the U.S. Department of Homeland Security.
 Mr. Perel earned his J.D.,cum laude, and his National Security Law LL.M.,with distinction, at Georgetown and his B.A.,cum laude, in Political Science at the University of Florida.
 Mr. Perel is a member of the Florida Bar and the District of Columbia Bar.

-John Paul Schnapper-Casteras practices law in the Washington office of Sidley Austin LLP, specializing in appellate and complex commercial litigation.
-He also serves as a Trustee of the American University of Iraq and is a regular commentator on international affairs.
-Prior to joining Sidley Austin, Mr. Schnapper-Casteras served as a law clerk to the Honorable Roger L. Gregory of the U.S. Court of Appeals for the Fourth Circuit and as a law clerk to the Honorable Scott W. Stucky of the U.S. Court of Appeals for the Armed Forces.
-He received his J.D. with Pro Bono Distinction from Stanford Law School, where he won the Walter J. Cummings Award for Best Brief as a Finalist in the Kirkwood Moot Court Competition, was a member of the Supreme Court Litigation Clinic, and served as Managing Editor of the Stanford Law & Policy Review.
+Schnapper-Casteras received his J.D. with Pro Bono Distinction from Stanford Law School, where he won the Walter J. Cummings Award for Best Brief as a Finalist in the Kirkwood Moot Court Competition, was a member of the Supreme Court Litigation Clinic, and served as Managing Editor of the Stanford Law & Policy Review.
 He holds an M.P.P. from the Harvard Kennedy School and an M.A. in Sociology and B.A. with honors in Political Science from Stanford University.

-Amanda Wall graduated from Georgetown Law cum laude in 2012, and is an alumnus of three prior National Security Law Simulations.
-She received her BA in Political Science with honors and her MA in International Relations from the University of Chicago, and is currently serving as an Attorney-Adviser for Human Rights and Refugees in the Office of the Legal Adviser at the U.S. Department of State.
+Amanda Wall graduated from Georgetown Law cum laude in 2012, and is an alumnus of numerous prior National Security Law Simulations as both a student and control team member.
+She received her BA in Political Science with honors and her MA in International Relations from the University of Chicago.
+She is currently serving as an Attorney-Adviser for Human Rights and Refugees in the Office of the Legal Adviser at the U.S. Department of State, where she advises on issues related to human rights and armed conflict, human rights and counterterrorism, torture, and privacy.
+She has served as a member of U.S. delegations to the UN Human Rights Council and the UN Committee Against Torture.
 The views expressed are her own views and not necessarily those of the U.S. Department of State or the U.S. Government.